Note

 Solution: Add a valid credit card to your subscription.

-• Depending on the subscription type, a sufficient payment history may be required prior to purchasing an App Service domain.
+Depending on the subscription type, you might be required to have a sufficient payment history before you can purchase an App Service domain.

 Solution: Assign the Owner role to your account.
 Or, contact the subscription administrator to get permission to purchase a domain.